gchq/gaffer-docker/CONTRIBUTING.md

 ## Getting started
 * Make sure you have a [GitHub account](https://github.com/).
 * Maybe create a [GitHub issue](https://github.com/gchq/gaffer-docker/issues): Does an issue already exist?
-If you have an issue then describe it in as much detail as you can, e.g. step-by-step to reproduce.
+If you have a new issue then describe it in as much detail as you can, e.g. step-by-step to reproduce.
 * Fork the repository on GitHub.
 * Clone the repo: `git clone https://github.com/gchq/gaffer-docker.git`
 * Create a branch for your change, probably from the develop branch.
 Please don't work on develop.
 Try this: `git checkout -b gh-<issue-number>-my_contribution develop`